 During my first few years teaching, I followed the lead of other teachers and adopted their quiz retake policies.
 I tried a few different options, but never felt like I had settled on one I fully agreed with.
 I found myself saying to my students, “those are the rules.”
 Then I realized, I hated that answer.
 And I realized it was my classroom and I had to claim this as my policy.
-Shouldn’t I agree with my own policy?
 As long as any changes were approved by my department head, I could make adjustments!
 After one interaction with one student, and one conversation with my department, I realized I wasn’t alone in my discomfort.
 My colleagues and I have come to a general consensus over the past few years, which involves a corrections policy rather than a retake policy.
-I will give you some background to explain how it works, how we got there, and why we were so motivated to make a change in the middle of the year.
+I will give you some background to explain how it works, how we got there, and why I was so motivated to make a change in the middle of the year.

 Year 1: Taking Advantage?